jhrozek/scc-demo/README.md

 We can also give the SA the permissions to use an SCC that allows us to mount a host filesystem.
-This would still not help completely, because the files from the host are labaled as 'var_log_t', but the container is running as 'container_t'.
-The easiest, but least secure way is to run the container as the 'spc_t' type, effectively an 'unconfined_t' in the container world.
+This would still not help completely, because the files from the host are labaled as `var_log_t`, but the container is running as `container_t`.
+The easiest, but least secure way is to run the container as the `spc_t` type, effectively an `unconfined_t` in the container world.

 Moreover, the fact that we had to give the SA permissions to use the privileged SCC is not great either as the privileged SCC allows the container to run as any